GiveMeAllYourCats/cipher-chain/README.md

 #### - Decrypting

-All encrypted strings have the same format and recgonisable by the starting prefix of `@CC2-` indicating its a cipher-chain version 2 string.
+All encrypted strings have the same format and recgonisable by the starting prefix of `@CC3-` indicating its a cipher-chain encrypted string and its major version 3, so if there are breaking changes because of a major version update in the module, the encrypted ciphertext wont be compatible to decrypt.
 They can look like this:

 `@CC3-72887cf9ecf196d8b13bb05a6141a34c73af7ca719abf994d170ca2cc6629e169d743ef6c93c486079f60 d8cbdf1b7787eee937fe9c4cf62522d0d4d8c304195:0:1:0:ab561e52d1e9c68d3d63c62952c0314f3c73ff01 99657849ef20708af21a291e:3522e975157c2dc1:cbb83e90afeb9a3de67638502148c40b`